Students – STEM That You Can Do

 So you want to get more involved in STEM?
 Good for you!
 There are all sorts of groups where students engage in activities after school and sometimes on weekends.
 You’ll have fun, new experiences and a chance to make new friends!
 Here are a sampling organized by grade level.
 If you have an idea to share send us a note at stem@dupageroe.org.

-Material Science activities for kids and families.
-Video clips on the latest developments in the science of materials, too.
+Material Science activities.
 A collaboration between PBS, NOVA, and the Materials Research Society.

 Are you interested in rocks, minerals, gems and fossils?

-Compete with your team against other schools in knowledge and skill based competitions that you’ll prepare for during the school year.
-If your school doesn’t have a team, you can organize one.
+Compete with your team against other schools.
+If your school doesn’t have a team, organize one.

 Citizen Science